Acoustic transmission problems: wavenumber-explicit bounds and resonance-free regions: Super-algebraic growth in k when the condition is violated

-From our point of view, the importance of \cite{PoVo:99} is that their results imply that if $\Oin$ is a $C^\infty$ convex domain with strictly positive curvature, $n_i>1$ and $A_N>0$, then there exist an increasing sequence of (real) wavenumbers through which the solution operator grows super-algebraically (this is stated as Corollary \ref{cor:PoVo2} below).
+From our point of view, the importance of \cite{PoVo:99} is that their results can be adapted to show that if $\Oin$ is a $C^\infty$ convex domain with strictly positive curvature, $n_i>1$ and $A_N>0$, then there exists an increasing sequence of real wavenumbers through which the solution operator grows super-algebraically; this is stated as Corollary \ref{cor:PoVo2} below.
 To state the results of \cite{PoVo:99} we need to define a \emph{quasimode}.

 \begin{defin}\mythmname{Quasimode for the BVP \eqref{eq:BVP2}} A quasimode is a sequence \beqs \big\{ k_j , \big(u_i^{(j)}, u_o^{(j)}\big) \big\}_{j=1}^\infty \eeqs where $k_j \in \Com$, $|k_j|\tendi$, $\Re k_j \geq 1$, $u_{i/o}^{(j)} \in C^\infty(\overline{\Omega_{i/o}})$, the support of $u^{(j)}_{i/o}$ is contained in a fixed compact neighbourhood of $\Gamma$, $\|u_i^{(j)}\|_{L^2(\Gamma)}=1$,